Lead · Intermediate

 Eight-Bar Solo

-Put it together: the box, the licks, the phrasing — one complete solo.
-Rise to the peak, come back down, and land on the low root.
+Box, licks, phrasing — one complete solo.
 Your first real lead break.

-By the end · You can improvise freely in the box and play an eight-bar solo.
+By the end · An eight-bar solo.
 You're soloing.

-Next: more box shapes and the rest of the neck (Lead 102), or go back and put chords under your lead in Zero to Hero.
+Next: Lead 102, or put chords under your lead in Zero to Hero.